Academic Timetable - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 • ensure that School inputs into the timetabling process are timely and accurate

-• ensure that staff are available to teach timetabled courses, including early identification of workload allocation and sessional staffing requirements
+• ensure that staff are available to teach timetabled courses, including early identification of workload allocation and casual academic staffing requirements

 • Management of class caps, including the monitoring and opening/closing of classes as required